emscripten-core/emscripten/site/source/docs/compiling/WebAssembly.rst

 There are some differences you may notice between the two backends, if you upgrade from fastcomp to upstream:

-* The wasm backend is strict about linking files with different features sets - for example, if one file was built with atomics but another was not, it will error at link time.
-This prevents possible bugs, but may mean you need to make some build system fixes.
+* The Wasm backend does not allow linking objects where the result would have thread safety problems.
+In particular, if some objects were built with threads enabled and others were built without threads enabled, Emscripten may refuse to link them.
+This will prevent subtle bugs, but may require build system fixes.

 * ``WASM=0`` behaves differently in the two backends.
 In fastcomp we emit asm.js, while in upstream we emit JS (since not all wasm constructs can be